 A graphing calculator is required for this course.
-Most instructors will be familiar with the Texas Instrument TI-83 and TI-84.
-NOTE: The TI-89, TI-92, and any calculator that uses a Computer Algebra System are not allowed in this course.
+Most instructors will be familiar with the Texas Instrument TI-83, 83Plus, or 84.
+NOTE: Calculators with a Computer Algebra System such as the TI-89 or TI-92 will not be permitted in the course.